 3) Line Focused

 Modern interior design ideas are often built around simple, clean lines.
 Strong horizontal and vertical lines in modernist architecture are echoed in furniture and décor designs.
 Cylindrical columns often feature in modern homes; these form clear vertical lines and showcase the revolutionary use of reinforced concrete.

 4) Industrial Elements

-Modern interior design wouldn’t exist if it weren’t for the advancement of concrete, steel, and glass as building materials.
+The modern design style wouldn’t exist if it weren’t for the advancement of concrete, steel, and glass as building materials.
 So, pay homage to the core of modernism by choosing an industrial aesthetic with iron or steel finishes and concrete elements.

 De-clutter countertops, mantels, walls, and any other visible areas in the house.
 Remembering the minimalist mantra of “less is more” is essential when accessorizing your modern interior, so, be sure to organize and tuck trinkets out of sight.